 Through exchange and dialogue with governments, social partners and other actors, the flagship seeks to promote gender equality as a goal in its own right and as a prerequisite for decent work and economic growth.
 Notably, the flagship seeks to:

-- Increase availability of Nordic knowledge within key knowledge areas, which may serve to enable solutions and progress in other organizations, institutions, countries and regions
+- Increase availability of Nordic knowledge within key areas, which may serve to enable solutions and progress in other organizations, institutions, countries and regions.

 Nordic and international partners are sought to provide valuable knowledge and function as collaborators for advocacy and knowledge dissemination, including governments, UN agencies and organizations, regional bodies, NGOs and importantly companies that are serving as change agents on gender equality in the private sector.
-Partners on past events include UN Women, ILO, Spotify, New America, ITUC, and NHO.
+Partners on past events include UN Women, ILO, OECD, Promundo, Spotify, New America, ITUC, Global Compact and NHO.